redis-stack/redis-stack-docs/docs/stack/use-cases/_index.md

 Millions of people are playing a game on your online gaming platform, and you want to give the following information to each player?

-- Your score is better than x percent of the game sessions played
+- Your score is better than x percent of the game sessions played.

-- There were about y game sessions where people scored larger than you
+- There were about y game sessions where people scored larger than you.

-- To have a better score than 90% of the games played, your score should be z
+- To have a better score than 90% of the games played, your score should be z.

 **Network traffic monitoring**